holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

 The scaffolding tool is smart about adding different data type fields to your entry.
 For our example we will just have a text field describing the to-do item.
-So press `<enter>` to select `String`.
+So press <kbd>Enter</kbd> to select `String`.

 You should see: